NeuroJSON/jsnirf/JSNIRF_specification.md

 the less disk-efficient `measurementList` container.
 Instead of storing array of structures (AoS), `measurementLists` stores structure of arrays (SoA), greatly reducing the storage overhead.

-Because JSNIRF's `measurementList` container is already required to use the array of structures (AoS) by default, the `measurementLists` is simply an alias to `measurementList` in JSNIRF.
+Because the `measurementList` container in JSNIRF is already required to use the array of structures (AoS) by default, the `measurementLists` is simply an alias to `measurementList` in JSNIRF.
 One and only one of the two containers should present in a single `SNIRFData` element.